 *Always speak with your physician first about any health conditions and best treatment practices.

 So now what do diabetic socks do and how do diabetic socks work?
 Diabetic socks are non-binding and seamless socks created to provide comfort for diabetic and neuropathy patients, or anyone requiring special foot care.

 Dr. Segal’s diabetic socks are a premium cotton blend and have a non-binding top band for a comfortable fit that promotes circulation, a seamless toe to prevent rubbing and blisters, and are moisture wicking to keep feet dry and to prevent skin infection.
 They also have a cushioned footbed to provide extra padding to prevent injury, and are antimicrobial to prevent bacterial and fungal growth.
 While diabetic compression socks don't exist in our range, these are by far some of the best socks for diabetics.

 Who should wear diabetic socks?

-Diabetic socks are great for anyone seeking:
+Diabetic socks for women and men are great for anyone seeking:

 - Diabetic Socks - For those requiring special foot care